 When determining the amount of funding you require, make sure to be realistic.
 Only borrow what you can afford to repay.
 Borrowing more than you need, or more than you can payback is never a good decision.
 Avoid the stress of it all and create a plan that will work.
 Here are a few tips that will help to make the repayment process stress-free.

-Selecting the Right Loan for Your Business
+Selecting the Right Funding Options for Your Business

 In the world of finance, you have more options now than ever before.
-Taking the time to understand what type of loan you are applying for is very important.
+Taking the time to understand what type of funding you are applying for is very important.
 You want to make sure that the financing option you have chosen will meet your needs, as well as understanding what will be expected of you.

 Setting Up A Repayment Plan that Your Business Can Handle